-Let’s call a spade a spade.
 The terrorists in question are Muslim Arabs who speak Arabic.
 (WARNING – do not misconstrue this sentence to believe that all Muslim Arabs who speak Arabic are terrorists.)
 They were either born in Europe, or came to Europe as children, or later on as adults, but one thing is sure: their parents are from North Africa, and strong connections remain not only to the region, but to the culture, language and religion.
 As is common with immigrants the world over, the parents bring their customs with them to their host country.
-Sure, the children are socialized and receive a European education outside of the home, but inside the home they might as well be back in the bled.
+Sure, the children are socialized and receive a European education outside of the home, but inside the home some of them (NOT ALL) might as well be back in the bled.
 Many of the parents are illiterate.
 I know what I’m talking about, I’ve been in these homes; I’ve had friends and colleagues from these homes.
 (And I’ve been received with generous hospitality and kindness, my intention is not to denigrate.)

 Example – a few months ago, I asked a work colleague of mine the following question – “Do you feel French or Moroccan?” (a small group of us were having a discussion about identity.)
 Here’s what she replied – “Muslim.”

-We all stared at her, somewhat taken aback.
+Huh?
+We all stared at her.
 “But Muslim is a religion, not a nationality,” we replied.
 “You were born in France, you were schooled in France, you have a European passport.”
 In fact, she’s an immigrant success story.
-Her (illiterate) mother and father emigrated to France from Morocco in the 1960s or 70s and, thanks to French schools….and to her own diligence, of course, she became a lawyer.
+Her mother and father emigrated to France from Morocco in the 1970s and, thanks to French schools….and to her own diligence, of course, she became a lawyer.

 She has lived in Paris her entire life.
 But she doesn’t feel French.
 She doesn’t feel European.
 She feels Muslim.
 Now why would that be??